 Yes, sometimes I implement these life changes so quickly that to others, perhaps it does look a bit reckless.
 To me on the other hand, this is perfectly normal, exciting even – why would I wait around moping for things to change by themselves?

 I have so many friends who are unhappy with their jobs, their current inability to travel and so on, but frustratingly they just won’t do anything about it.
 As much as I love them, this is something I will just never be able to relate to.
-You’re in control of your destiny guys!
+You’re in control of your own destiny!

 Travelling has at many points in my life provided me with clarity to tackle difficult decisions.
 It has been a beautiful escape helping me to reset and refocus.
 Time and time again, I come back from travelling energised, motivated and totally ready to go kick ass, in whatever form that might be.
 I’m not running away when things get tough, rather taking ‘time out’ to prepare myself to tackle them.